NeCTAR-RC/nectarcloud-tier0doco/README.md

 ##### The project directory structure

-Now you have the project cloned locally, you can start having a look around and hopefully making some valuable changes :)  where or what to do might be a little opaque, so for now;
+Now you have the project cloned locally, you can start having a look around and hopefully making some valuable changes :) All the content we are creating should be created under the correct folders.
+That way it can be parsed and imported correctly into Freshdesk.

-Any content you create should be nested within the starting-doco folder.
-It should have subfolders created within it consistent with the [action list content google document](https://docs.google.com/spreadsheets/d/1jSReAxlDlqVktTXUbjnprH04vki8ZKBVKXPDQd20JZA/edit#gid=0).
+All the content we create should be under articles/NeCTAR Documentation--DOCID16/

+Underneath that your content must be structured in accordance with the [action list content google document](https://docs.google.com/spreadsheets/d/1jSReAxlDlqVktTXUbjnprH04vki8ZKBVKXPDQd20JZA/edit#gid=0). so have a look at that and you will see the folder structure laid out from left to right.

+Thusly, content would be named NeCTAR Documentation--DOCID16/'Folder Name'/'Solution Name'.md

-If you are not sure where to create content, then just place it directly under starting-doco folder and it will get moved around later on.
+If you are not sure where to create content, then ask one of the tier0 team.

-Ignore the articles folder, it will be removed or tidied up soon.
+###### What are those --DOCID things

+The --DOCIDX is an internal reference created by the import to Freshdesk.
+If you are creating a new document, that reference will be added automatically you don't need to do anything extra.

+If the file you wish to edit has one of those already, then leave it intact;
+changing the --DOCID for an existing article will cause Bad Stuff (tm) to happen.

+You can rename an article by changing the filename, but do still leave the --DOCID alone.

 ##### Making some changes